Tempo logotype

 Airtable is a no-code application platform.
 Users build tables, link records across them, design views, and layer automations and, more recently, AI agents.
 Airtable's enterprise pitch points to role-based access control, audit logs, enterprise key management, and data residency options for regulated environments.

-Tempo offers a Jira-native SPM suite with more than 30,000+ companies and 15+ years on the Atlassian Marketplace.
+Tempo offers a Jira-native SPM suite with more than 30,000 companies and 15+ years in the Atlassian ecosystem.
 Its modules – Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, and Tempo Custom Charts – read and write against the same Jira issues teams already use to deliver work.

-The simplest way to frame it: Airtable gives you building blocks.
-Tempo gives you a pre-built SPM system.
-Both are legitimate.
-The right answer depends on whether you want to design and maintain a portfolio system, or adopt one.
+The simplest way to frame it: Airtable gives you the raw materials to design a portfolio system; Tempo ships one ready to govern.
+Both are legitimate choices.
+The question is whether you want to build and maintain that system, or adopt it.

 What each solution is best for